UlrickBL/blog/slm_classifiers/slm_classifiers.md

-# SLM are inference and performance optimized classifiers with a single forward pass
+# From Speed to Stability: How SLMs can be adapted to deliver efficient, instruction-aligned classification in a single forward pass

 ## TLDR